Utilizing Different Models - Step 2: Model Strengths (Cursor)

 Recommendation

 Experiment!
 Try different models available on your plan for different tasks.
-Use faster models (like GPT-4o Mini, Claude Haiku/Sonnet 3.5) for quick completions/chats and more powerful models (like GPT-4.x, Claude Opus/Sonnet 3.7, Gemini Pro) for complex generation, debugging, or deep explanations.
+Use faster models (like o2-mini, Claude 4 Haiku, Gemini 3 Flash) for quick completions/chats and more powerful models (like GPT-5, Claude 4 Opus, Gemini 3 Pro) for complex generation, debugging, or deep explanations.

 Note: AI model capabilities and availability change frequently.
-This information reflects general trends around early 2025 and may not be fully up-to-date.
+This information reflects general trends around late 2025 and may not be fully up-to-date.
 Always refer to Cursor's current model list and documentation.